DoktorSAS/PlutoniumT6Mapvote/README.md

         - set mv_maps "mp_studio mp_nuketown_2020 mp_carrier mp_drone mp_slums"
     - set the dvar mv_enable to 1 if you want have it active on your server.
     - If you want random gametypes you have to set the dvar mp_gametypes specifying the gametype id (dm, war, sd, etc) and the file to run if necessary.
 Exemple:
-        - set mv_gametypes "dm;freeforall.cfg war;mycustomtdm.cfg"
+        - set mv_gametypes "dm@freeforall.cfg war@mycustomtdm.cfg"
  5) Run the Server and have fun.
 Done!